Methods of payment Abuse

 16.04.2023, 03:11

-Elasticsearch is an open source search engine and analytical engine that allows you to store, search and analyze data in real time.
-Elasticsearch uses a distributed architecture and is based on Apache Lucene, and is characterized by high performance, scalability and usability.
-Elasticsearch is widely used in the field of search, analytics and log analysis.
+Elasticsearch is an open source search engine and analytics engine that allows you to store, search, and analyze data in real-time.
+Elasticsearch uses a distributed architecture and is built on Apache Lucene, and is characterized by high performance, scalability and usability.
+Elasticsearch is widely used in search, analytics, and log analysis.

 What can Elasticsearch do?

-1. Data Storage and Retrieval: Elasticsearch allows you to store and index various types of data, including text, numbers, geospatial data, and custom data types.
+1. Data storage and search: Elasticsearch allows you to store and index a variety of data types, including text, numbers, geospatial data, and customizable data types.

-3. Distributed architecture: Elasticsearch uses a distributed architecture, which allows you to scale the system and process large amounts of data.
+3. Distributed Architecture: Elasticsearch utilizes a distributed architecture, which allows you to scale and handle large amounts of data.

-4. API: Elasticsearch offers various APIs for data management and indexing, including REST API and Java API.
+4. APIS: Elasticsearch offers various APIs for data management and indexing, including REST APIs and Java APIs.

 5. Data Aggregations: Elasticsearch supports aggregations that allow you to analyze data and extract summary information such as average, sum, minimum and maximum.

-6. Solution for search scenarios: Elasticsearch is used for search scenarios in a large number of applications and systems, including search portals, monitoring systems, version control systems and others.
+6. Search Scripting Solution: Elasticsearch is used for search scripting in a large number of applications and systems, including search portals, monitoring systems, version control systems, and others.

-7. Scaling Functionality: Elasticsearch offers scaling and multitasking functionality to ensure high availability and performance on large systems.
+7. Scalability functionality: Elasticsearch offers scalability and multitasking functionality to ensure high availability and performance in large systems.

 sudo apt update

-Install the OpenJDK 11 package, which is necessary for Elasticsearch to work:
+Install the OpenJDK 11 package, which is required for Elasticsearch to work:

 Add the Elasticsearch key and repository to APT:

-Note: instead of "7.x" a different version of Elasticsearch may be specified in the URL.
+Note: A different version of Elasticsearch may be specified in the URL instead of "7.x".

 sudo apt update